Albaraanajjar/Eye-of-Horus-project/README.md

 # requirments
 there is ```requirment.txt``` file which contains all packages and versions that must be in your machine to run our project.
-In addition you will have to install mission planner and must update neseccery file paths according to your machine this project runs succesfully on paython 3.7
+In addition you will have to install mission planner and must update neseccery file paths according to your machine please open machine planner and maximize the window and keep it maximized then move directly to pycharm or your desired compiler

+please create some empty folders in source file(this motion is because github doesnt allow empty folders):
+1-create an empty folder named (sat images) containing another folder named (sat images), this foldr is for uploading images to preprocces it and enter to model
+2-create an empty files named
+this project runs succesfully on paython 3.7 and windows

 # project design
 The project was designed to collect data of satellite visual images of a chosen criteria by the user (e.g. forests which the user wants to monitor, custom coordinates given by the user, images or datasets by the user) then process it to a classification model and this model outputs the predicted percentages of Fire vs No_fire and its class to the user, then if there is a fire the software will plan a drone trip via mission planner to validate the predictions of the first model, recording its trip in video format the software will split this video to frames and input it into an AI model which will check for fire frame by frame and determine specifically where the fire is to help identify fires at an early stage.